Rio, more than most cities, is defined by her

 Another bairro in Zona Sul to add to your itinerary

 is Santa Teresa.
 Located adjacent to downtown and to

-Lapa, Santa Teresa was at one time the place to
+Lapa, Santa Teresa was at one time the place to live,

-wander on a Saturday or Sunday afternoon.
+Saturday or Sunday afternoon.

 If you would like to exercise a bit, visit Lagoa,